The conversion network

 shift: 0

-• solver.root_dir: this is an (absolute) path to the directory where you want to store the results.
-The checkpoints, logs, and other training artifacts will be stored there.
+solver.root_dir: this is an (absolute) path to the directory where you want to store the results.
+The checkpoints, logs, and other training artifacts will be stored there.-

-• classifier_checkpoint points to the path where your torchscript classifier is.
-This should be the path you decided on when you prepared your classifier
+validation_configdefines how we will use the classifier to validate the quality of our conversion network.classifier_checkpointpoints to the path where your torchscript classifier is.
+This should be the path you decided on when you prepared your classifierscaleandshiftparameters are used to (optionally) change the range of data before passing it to the classifier.
+The default

 Note